alexm1937/blogSpot/README.md

   # blogSpot

   ## Description
   A blogSpot!
-A tech-nerd geared social blogsite for anyone to sign up, post and comment
+A tech-nerd geared social blogsite for anyone to sign up, post and comment </br>
+  Visit the live app here: https://infinite-dawn-27184.herokuapp.com/
   ![Screenshot (36)](https://user-images.githubusercontent.com/88976571/144137717-7df10b39-5b81-4201-b20b-a27a89a03928.png)